MrDave1999/SimpleResults/README.md

 ## Why don't I use exceptions?

-I usually throw exceptions when developing open source libraries to alert the developer immediately that an error has occurred and must be corrected.
+I usually throw exceptions when developing open source libraries to alert the developer immediately that an unexpected error has occurred and must be corrected.
 In this case, it makes sense to me to throw an exception because the developer can know exactly where the error originated (by looking at the stack trace).

 However, when I develop applications I very rarely find a case for using exceptions.